 Knowledge of the dynamics and composition of the stockpile may provide new insight into the principal milestones of the arms race and certain events of the Cold War.
-An examU.S. government expenditures Nuclear energy military activities, 1940-1990 ple of the former is a generally overlooked consequence of the "bomber gap" of the mid-1950s.
+An example of the former is a generally overlooked consequence of the "bomber gap" of the mid-1950s.
 Most accounts emphasize that the United States responded to its inflated estimates of Soviet bombers with a significant bomber program of its own.
-This is true, but what is overlooked is the great growth in nuclear air-defense weapons, including Genie and Falcon air-to-air missiles; and Nike Hercules, Bomarc, Talos, and Terrier surface-to-air missiles.
+This is true, but what is overlooked is the great growth in nuclear air-defense weapons; including Genie and Falcon air-to-air missiles; and Nike Hercules, Bomarc, Talos, and Terrier surface-to-air missiles.